darshangujraticodes/Nextjs-Practice/mosh-course/Database/MySQLDB-notes.md

-# MySQL Database course notes by Code with Mosh
+# MySQL Database Course Notes

 ### What is Database ?